First Time Buyers: The Potential Issues with Parents Lending You Money

-The deposit is the starting point for any mortgage application and its source can have an implication on the loan amount that you can obtain.
-In most cases, lenders will still allow for a mortgage even if the deposit received is a gift or a loan, however, what does have an impact is whether this will need to be repaid in the future.
-If monthly repayments are required during the mortgage term it may have a negative impact on your mortgage eligibility.
+The deposit is the starting point for any mortgage application, and where that money is coming from can have an implication on the loan amount you can obtain.
+Many lenders will even allow for a mortgage if the deposit is from a family member as a gift and a few will allow it to be a loan.
+However, what does have an impact is whether the money given to you for a deposit will have to be paid back in the future.
+It’s important to note that if additional monthly payments to a family member are required during your mortgage term, it may impact on your mortgage affordability.

-A loan which is expected to be repaid only when the property is sold and with no monthly repayments during the mortgage term is accepted by most lenders.
-However, if your parents are looking to put a second charge on your property to use any equity as security against another loan, it will be declined as lenders won’t allow this at the same time as completion.
+A loan that is set to be repaid once the property is sold, with no monthly repayments during the mortgage term, is accepted by quite a few lenders.
+Your parents may wish to put a second charge on your property to use any equity as security against the loan.
+However, you may have to wait until after completion and you should check that the lender permits this before applying.

 Independent Mortgage Advice

-Whether you are a first time buyer looking at your options, support for a mortgage application or you’re a parent looking to provide a deposit for your child, it’s extremely important to know all that is available to you.
-That’s why talking to an independent mortgage broker like ourselves will allow you access to a mortgage deal that suits your requirements, lifestyle and affordability.
+Whether you’re a first-time buyer looking at your options or a parent looking to provide a deposit for your child, it’s important to know what’s available to you.
+Talking to an independent mortgage broker like ourselves will allow you access to a mortgage deal that suits your lifestyle and affordability.

 The blog postings on this site solely reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.